Portable generators are incredible tools – they bring power into the field or keep your home up and running during an outage.

 4. Don’t Run Your Generator in the Rain

 Most generators aren’t designed to be watertight, so operating a generator in the rain is a dangerous electrocution and fire risk.
+We strongly advise against getting your generator wet.

 If you need to run your generator in wet conditions, simply put up a tent or another cover, like a tarp, over the generator.
 Just make sure that the generator has plenty of ventilation, or else it can overheat.